 The weather for October was warm and clear.
 From the top of the cathedral’s bell tower, I could see where I was going: the Dolomites.
 Snow-capped and majestic, they rippled across a blue sky.
 Below us, next door, was a garden.
 Matteo, tall and lithe at 28, led me downstairs and through its gate.
 There, amid a moss-covered statuary, was the reason I had come: grapevines.

-Matteo’s father, Gianluca Bisol, who lends the family name to their famous finely made proseccos, had discovered these plants over a decade ago.
+Matteo’s father, Gianluca Bisol, who lends the family name to their fine proseccos, had discovered these plants over a decade ago.
 The golden-hued grape was Venice’s native dorona, likely a cross between Soave’s garganega and a table variety.
 It is practically amphibian; isolated to the islands for centuries, it can withstand the lagoon’s frequent flooding—to a point.
 A catastrophic swamping in 1966 destroyed much of the stock.
 It survived in yards like this very one, which Gianluca uncovered, taking clippings to replant a historic vineyard on the island of Mazzorbo.

 Called Venissa Fondamenta (Santa Caterina, 3, Mazzorbo; 39-04/1527-2281; venissa.it), that vineyard, its inn, and its Michelin-starred restaurant anchor the Bisols’ new endeavor, the Venetian Wine Experience.
 Having grown grapes for 21 generations, the family has branched out into travel, first with a bed and breakfast that they ran in the prosecco hills from 2005 to 2012, and now with this project.
 Besides Venissa and the Bisols’ flagship vineyard in the Venetian Prealps, the tour traverses two other wineries in which the family has a stake: Maeli, in the ancient Euganean Hills south of Padova, where a young woman named Elisa Dilavanzo creates a sparkling from the indigenous yellow muscat, and Vigna 1350, where veteran winemaker Fabrizio Zardini grows Europe’s highest grapes with a view of the ski lifts above Cortina d’Ampezzo.